solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### Redis Cache

-A common piece of software that helps with cachine is called Redis cache.
-As with all pieces of software, it can be run on-premises, in a virtual machine in the cloud (Iaas), or even as a paltform as a service offering (PaaS).
+A common piece of software that helps with caching is called Redis cache.
+As with all pieces of software, it can be run on-premises, in a virtual machine in the cloud (Iaas), or even as a platform as a service offering (PaaS).

 Redis cache works by putting data into memory via key/value pairs.
 The application will typically serialize the data and then hand it off to Redis for quick retrieval later.
-The Redis cache should be close to the application so that it can be queries quickly and the data retireved and then forwared just as quickly.
+The Redis cache should be close to the application so that it can be queries quickly and the data retrievedand then forwarded just as quickly.

 TODO